 Wisconsin Statues require that all minors age 15 and under must have a work permit BEFORE starting work.
-To ensure compliance and avoid delays, please complete the form below and bring along the required documents before coming to the Chamber Office to obtain a work permit.
+To ensure compliance and avoid delays, please complete the form below and bring along the required documents before coming to the School District of Superior Administration Office to obtain a work permit.
 (Photocopy As Needed)

 CHILD LABOR WORK PERMIT INFORMATION FORM

 The School District Administrative Office